Planning Your Visit

 Visits by a family member, significant other, friend, or other support person can play a vital role in patients’ well-being and serve as a great source of comfort and assistance.
 As a patient, you have the right to decide who may or may not visit without regard to race, color, national origin, language, religion, gender identity, sexual orientation, physical or mental disability, or socioeconomic status.

-Generally, we encourage visits between 11 am and 8 pm daily, though some hospital units may have slightly different hours.
 We will work to accommodate your visitation needs while ensuring that your care and safety and that of your fellow patients is not compromised.

 Clinical staff can determine that visitation is not optimal given the patient’s medical condition or that visitation should be restricted in certain circumstances.
 Clinical or security staff may restrict or limit visitors when:

 - Visitors exhibit signs or symptoms of infection (e.g., coughing, runny nose, fever, chills)

 - Visitors interfere with the care of other patients

 - You or your roommate(s) need(s) rest or privacy

 - We are aware of a court order restricting contact between you and the visitor

 - Visitors engage in disruptive, threatening, or violent behavior